CVE-2026-40322: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in siyuan-note siyuan

 Technical Summary

-SiYuan, an open-source personal knowledge management system, versions 3.6.3 and earlier render Mermaid diagrams insecurely by setting securityLevel to "loose" and injecting SVG content via innerHTML.
-This allows attacker-supplied javascript: URLs in Mermaid code blocks to survive into the rendered SVG output, resulting in stored cross-site scripting.
-On desktop Electron builds with nodeIntegration enabled and contextIsolation disabled, this stored XSS can escalate to arbitrary code execution when a victim opens a note containing a malicious Mermaid block and clicks the rendered diagram node.
-The vulnerability is tracked as CVE-2026-40322 with a CVSS 3.1 score of 9.1 (critical) and has been fixed in version 3.6.4.
+SiYuan, an open-source personal knowledge management system, versions 3.6.3 and earlier render Mermaid diagrams insecurely by setting securityLevel to "loose" and injecting the resulting SVG into the DOM via innerHTML.
+This permits attacker-controlled javascript: URLs in Mermaid code blocks to persist in the rendered output, leading to stored cross-site scripting (CWE-79).
+In desktop Electron builds where nodeIntegration is enabled and contextIsolation is disabled, this stored XSS can escalate to arbitrary code execution (CWE-94) when a victim opens a note containing a malicious Mermaid block and clicks the rendered diagram node.
+The vulnerability has been addressed in version 3.6.4.

 Potential Impact